Dubrovnik Prayer Book: Language and script

 Both books were printed by Micalović in Cyrillic script, classified by Zimmer as Bosnian Cyrillic, in Shtokavian dialect after being translated from Chakavian.
 In the contract signed by Micalović, the language of the prayer book was referred to as in littera et idiomate serviano 'in Serbian letters and language', Milan Rešetar made an analysis of script, content, spelling, and language, and concluded that "the Cyrillic alphabet which is used in the manuscript was not intended for the Orthodox Church or the Orthodox faith, Cyrillic alphabet which is part of that manuscript was regularly used by our Catholics and Muslims".

 The four-part icon from church in the Orthodox Monastery of Virgin Mary's Birth in village of Sogle, (near Veles, North Macedonia) have decorative elements painted under influence of Cyrillic Prayer Book printed by Micalović.
 According to Dejan Medaković, renaissance decorative elements of this 16th-century icon are directly copied from Prayer Book printed by Micalović.

-Impact
+Controversy

 In his reissue in 1938, Rešetar thought this was a historical and literary monument that was especially valuable because it revealed the Slavic culture in Dubrovnik as Serbian, though intended for Catholics.
 It is sometimes considered first book printed in the Serbian vernacular (in littera et idiomate serviano), the earlier publications of the Crnojević printing house having been in Church Slavonic.

-But the language and faith have both caused contention in recent times.
-For example, in 2012 the Croatian Academy of Sciences and Arts held a scientific conference on the 500th anniversary of the book's publication under the name "Croatian Cyrillic Heritage" (Hrvatska ćirilska baština), with the Dubrovnik Prayer Book as a central topic.
-This provoked controversy with Serbian academics.
+However, the language and faith have both caused controversy in recent times.
+For example, in 2012 the Croatian Academy of Sciences and Arts (HAZU) held a conference on the 500th anniversary of the book's publication under the name "Croatian Cyrillic Heritage" (Hrvatska ćirilska baština), with the Dubrovnik Prayer Book as a central topic.
+This sparked controversy and rejection with Serbian academics, most of whom disagreed with these classifications and stated that it constitutes cultural appropriation.